Anchors Aweigh (film): Production

 The film was written by Natalie Marcin (story) and Isobel Lennart (screenplay), and directed by George Sidney.
 It was the first of three buddy pictures teaming the cocky dancing Kelly with the (against type) shy, singing Sinatra, followed by Take Me Out to the Ball Game and On the Town, both in 1949.
 The production tried to mix some of the more successful story elements and set-pieces from earlier MGM musical hits, such as Meet Me in St. Louis (1944).

 The movie is remembered for the musical number in which Gene Kelly dances seamlessly with the animated Jerry Mouse (voiced by Sara Berner).
 Tom Cat appears briefly as a butler in the sequence supervised by William Hanna and Joseph Barbera.
 The animation was entirely undertaken by Kenneth Muse, Ray Patterson and Ed Barge.
-Originally, the producers wanted to use Mickey Mouse for this segment.
+Originally, Metro-Goldwyn-Mayer wanted to use Mickey Mouse for this segment, having contracted Walt Disney Productions to produce a short film and a cameo appearance by Mickey in Hollywood Party a decade prior.
 Some sources claim Walt Disney initially agreed to loan out Mickey, but Roy Disney rejected the deal.
 According to Bob Thomas's book on Roy Disney, the studio was in debt after World War II and they were focusing on trying to release their own films out on time.
 According to Roy, they had no business making cartoons for other people.
 Kelly next went to Fred Quimby, the head of MGM's cartoon studio.
 Quimby was also not interested, but Kelly persisted, reportedly showing up at Hanna and Barbera's office to press the case.
 The dance sequence required meticulous storyboarding; after the live dancing was filmed, the animators used rotoscoping to painstakingly match the animated character's movement to Kelly's, even down to their shadows cast on the polished dance floor.

 The film offers rare color glimpses of the wartime MGM studio, including the Thalberg Building, the front gate, the backlot, the commissary, and one of the scoring stages, which included an on-screen performance by real members of the MGM studio orchestra.
 During the soundstage scenes the operation of MGM's latest camera mounted on a heavy boom is extensively demonstrated, including a side-bolted cutout viewfinder for the cinematographer to line up the shots and the operators deftly swiveling the pan controls or pulling the focus.

 There is also a memorable exterior scene at the Hollywood Bowl, where Sinatra sings "I Fall in Love Too Easily", after Iturbi and a group of young pianists have performed an arrangement of Franz Liszt's Hungarian Rhapsody No. 2.
 In the audition scene with Iturbi, Grayson sings a special arrangement by Earl Brent for coloratura soprano and orchestra of the waltz from Pyotr Ilyich Tchaikovsky's Serenade for Strings.
 At the film's end Iturbi conducts the United States Navy Band for a patriotic rendition of "Anchors Aweigh".
 Some of the scenes in this film were later featured in the That's Entertainment!
 (1974) tributes to MGM.